Wants to Meet Up

 Hi CS World!

-After a year in New Zealand, and a few months back in France, I'm traveling again, and this time I chose Taiwan for a year.
+After a year in New Zealand, a few months back in France, and a year in Taiwan, here I am traveling in Ecuador.
 I can't host anymore for I don't have a steady home but it would be nice to meet people here, locals or travelers and share our experiences!

 You can read my adventures on my blog if you wish to : http://wildside.pixtache.fr/en